j3k2/react-ftux/README.md

 Peer dependencies are `react` and `react-dom`.

 # Usage:
-1. `import {ReactFtux, ReactFtuxTooltip} from 'react-ftux';`
+1. Import components as needed (`import {ReactFtux, ReactFtuxTooltip} from 'react-ftux';`).
 2. Add `<ReactFtux/>` to your app, with the required prop `total`.
 3. Add `<ReactFtuxTooltip></ReactFtuxTooltip>`, with the required prop `step`, as a sibling before every element that should have a tooltip pointed to it.
-4. Elements that are children to `ReactFtuxTooltip` will be used as the content for that tooltip
+4. Elements that are children to `ReactFtuxTooltip` will be used as the content for that tooltip.

 ```
 <ReactFtux total={2}/>